LuigiBlood/sat_wave/SatellaWave/SatellaWave/readme.txt

 - BS-X Patch Support (Official BS-X Update & Custom Patches)
 - Warn User if Software Channel and/or Logical Channel already exists after editing the channel.
 - Software Channel detection now detects Directory.
+- Before Export, Repository will be checked for conflicts.

 0.3 (2018-01-05)
 - Fix CheckUsedLCI() which didn't take into account directories themselves (fixes hang in BS-X).